PedestrianDynamics/PedPy/README.md

 # Pedestrian-Trajectory-Analyzer (PiTA)

 `PiTA` is a python library to analyze pedestrian trajectories.
-It will also provide a command line interface to run different analyzes defined in a ini-file.

 This repo is a port from the original `JPSreport` to a Python implementation, and will provide the same functionalities.